-The GESAMP working group on marine litter published its global assessment in 2015 and its new work programme covers a series of objectives including related to developing guidelines on terminology and methodologies for the sampling and analysis of marine plastics and microplastics; assessing the occurrence and effects of nano-sized particles on marine organisations and assessing the significance of plastics and microplastics as a vector for indigenous and non-indigenous organisations.
+The GESAMP Working Group on Marine Litter published its global assessment in 2015 and its new work programme covers a series of objectives including: developing guidelines on terminology and methodologies for the sampling and analysis of marine plastics and microplastics; assessing the occurrence and effects of nano-sized particles on marine organisms; and assessing the significance of plastics and microplastics as a vector for indigenous and non-indigenous organisms.
 The IWC may have the opportunity to field expert observers at future GESAMP meetings.